 SUMMARY

-The received testimony to God’s deliverance is both traumatic and liberating when received as a present experience of what is yet to come.
+The received testimony to God’s deliverance is both troubling and liberating when received as a present experience of what is yet to come.

 ANALYSIS

 Past, present, and future come together in Habakkuk 3.
 The past is present in the rearticulation of an old hymn celebrating God’s deliverance.
 The present urgently needs to be changed as the laments of Habakkuk make clear in the prior two chapters.
-Do the past now–again!–is the fervently expressed prayer for the present.
+Do what you did in the past now–again!–is the fervently expressed prayer for the present.
 But then the old hymn also evokes the future; that which is to come is shaped by the received testimony celebrating the past.
 The change to come will not only fix the present but will reorder the known reality.
 The received hymn about the past is not merely about the past; it also celebrates the future, and the future reshapes the present.
 The shaking of the earth, the shattering of the mountains, and other images depicting past and–by implication–future deliverance also reshape the experience of the present.
 The upheaval is thorough.
 “Reality” as it is known is broken open.
-Habakkuk’s trembling responds to the upheaval in the transformation; his exultation responds to the deliverance in the transformation.
-Waiting entails quiet (3:16) and exuberance (3:18-19).
+Habakkuk’s trembling responds to the upheaval in the transformation; his exultation in the next passage responds to the deliverance in the transformation.
+Waiting is not easy but it is hopeful.